-PSA: prostate specific antigen.
-A chemical released by prostate cells.
-A healthy prostate releases only small amounts of this chemical, but when some cancer has begun to develop, the affected cells pump out more.
-A simple blood test can detect PSA and serves as an effective screening test for prostate cancer.
+PSA: prostate specific antigen is a protein made by prostate cells.
+A healthy prostate releases only small amounts of this protein into the bloodstream, but when some cancer has begun to develop, the affected cells pump out more.
+A simple blood test can detect PSA and is used as a screening test for prostate cancer.

 Older men’s normal PSA levels run a little higher than those of younger men.
-Normal levels tend to vary a little between different ethnic groups, but in general…
+Normal levels also tend to vary a little between different ethnic groups.

 2. Prostate size